Vasanth6543/sketch-project/README.md

 # Load image
 image = cv2.imread("vasanth.jpg")

+# Convert to grayscale
 gray = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)

+# Invert the grayscale image
 inverted = 255 - gray

+# Apply Gaussian blur
 blurred = cv2.GaussianBlur(inverted, (21, 21), 0)

+# Invert the blurred image
 inverted_blurred = 255 - blurred

+# Blend using color dodge
 pencil_sketch = cv2.divide(gray, inverted_blurred, scale=256.0)

+# Show images
 cv2.imshow("Original", image)
 cv2.imshow("Sketch", pencil_sketch)

+# Save result
 cv2.imwrite("sketch_output.jpg", pencil_sketch)

+# Close display windows
 cv2.waitKey(0)
 cv2.destroyAllWindows()
-✅ Features
+✅ 9.
+Features
-Simple and fast image processing

-Lightweight and easy to use

-Supports any .jpg or .png image
+Converts any .jpg or .png image to a pencil sketch

+Lightweight and simple implementation

-Real-time preview of sketch output
+Real-time preview of the sketch

+Automatic saving of the output image

+Easy to modify and extend

-📈 Results
+📈 10.
+Results
-The script successfully converts any input image into a pencil sketch.
+The Python script successfully generates a pencil sketch version of the input image.

-The output is saved automatically and can be used for creative purposes such as profile images, posters, or fun projects.

-🧪 Sample Output
-Input Image: vasanth.jpg

-Output Image: sketch_output.jpg (generated)
+The resulting sketch is saved as sketch_output.jpg in the project folder.

+It mimics the look of a hand-drawn sketch, suitable for creative usage.

-🧠 Learning Outcomes
+🧠 11.
+Learning Outcomes
-Understanding image transformation techniques using OpenCV

-Working with Python libraries for real-time image processing
+Hands-on understanding of computer vision basics using OpenCV.

-Hands-on practice with grayscale conversion, image inversion, and blending
+Learned techniques like grayscale conversion, image inversion, Gaussian blur, and color dodge blending.

-Experience with GitHub for version control and project sharing
+Understood how to work with Python libraries for image manipulation.

+Gained experience in GitHub project setup and version control.

-🔐 License
+🔐 12.
+License
-This project is licensed under the MIT License, allowing reuse with attribution.
+This project is open-source and licensed under the MIT License.
+You are free to use, modify, and distribute the code with attribution.

-🙋‍♂️ Future Enhancements
+🙋‍♂️ 13.
+Future Enhancements
-Add GUI using Tkinter or PyQt
+Add a graphical user interface (GUI) using Tkinter or PyQt

-Allow drag-and-drop image uploads
+Allow drag-and-drop for input images

-Export output in different artistic styles (e.g., color sketch, cartoon, etc.)
+Export sketches in different styles (color pencil, cartoon, charcoal, etc.)

-Build a web-based app using Flask or Streamlit
+Convert into a web application using Flask or Streamlit

+Add batch processing for multiple images at once

-📬 Author
+📬 14.
+Author
 Name: Vasanth S

 GitHub: @Vasanth6543